xkaper001/relio/relio/SETUP.md

 3. Upload a resume (PDF or DOCX)
 4. Check the generated portfolio
 5. Sign up to save it permanently
+6. Edit your portfolio and add a profile picture!

 ## Database Schemas Created